Cellobiose dehydrogenase (acceptor)

-Thus, the two substrates of this enzyme are cellobiose and acceptor, whereas its two products are cellobiono-1,5-lactone and reduced acceptor.
+The two substrates of this enzyme are cellobiose and an electron acceptor.
+Its products are cellobiono-1,5-lactone and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, to be specific those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is cellobiose:acceptor 1-oxidoreductase.
 Other names in common use include cellobiose dehydrogenase, cellobiose oxidoreductase, Phanerochaete chrysosporium cellobiose oxidoreductase, CBOR, cellobiose oxidase, cellobiose:oxygen 1-oxidoreductase, CDH, and cellobiose:(acceptor) 1-oxidoreductase.
 It employs sometimes one cofactor, FAD, but in most cases both a heme and a FAD located in separate domains.
 It makes the enzyme to one of the more complex extracellular oxidoreductases.
 It is produced by wood degrading organisms.